Multivariate Density Estimation via Variance-Reduced Sketching: Simulations and real data examples

+In \Cref{section:examples of low rank}, we demonstrate that both additive functions and the mean-field functions are finite-rank functions with minimal singular values being strictly positive.
+In these settings, $\sigma_{\R}^*$ and $\R$ are both absolute constants, and up to a logarithm factor, \eqref{eq:range estimation error bound 2} further reduces to,

-which matches the optimal non-parametric estimation rate in the function space $W^{\alpha}_2(\mathbb R ^{d_1})$.
-This indicates that our method is able to estimate $\range_x ( A^*) $ without the curse of dimensionality introduced by the variable $y\in \mathbb R^{d_2}$.
-Utilizing the estimator of $\mathcal P^*_x$, we can further estimate the population function $A^* $ with reduced curse of dimensionality as detailed in \Cref{section:tensor estimation}.
+which matches the optimal nonparametric density estimation rate in $ d_1$ dimensions.
+This indicates that our sketching method is able to estimate $\range_x ( A^*) $ without the curse of dimensionality introduced by the variable $y\in \mathbb R^{d_2}$.
+Utilizing the sketching estimators, we can further estimate the unknown function $A^* $ with a reduced curse of dimensionality as detailed in \Cref{section:tensor estimation}.